doytsujin/dyad/doc/api.md

-dyad\_Stream \*remote | The client stream when a connection is accepted const char \*msg      | A description of the event or error message char \*data           | The events associated data int size              | The size in bytes of the event's associated data
+dyad\_Stream \*remote | The client stream when a connection is accepted const char \*msg      | A description of the event or error message char \*data           | The events associated data size_t size           | The size in bytes of the event's associated data

 The `dyad_Event` struct and the data pointed to by its `data` field should never be modified by an event callback.